openhab/org.openhab.binding.zwave/doc/qubino/zmnhid_0_0.md

 ### Parameter 40: Parameter   no.   40

 Power reporting in Watts on Power change
-0 = Reporting Disabled

-1–100 = 1% - 100% Reporting Enabled

-Power report is sent (pushed) only when actual power in Watts in real time changed for more than set percentage comparing to previous actual power in Watts, step is 1%.
+<p&gt0 = Reporting Disabled</p&gt <p&gt1–100 = 1% - 100% Reporting Enabled</p&gt <p&gtPower report is sent (pushed) only when actual power in Watts in real time changed for more than set percentage comparing to previous actual power in Watts, step is 1%.</p&gt
 Values in the range 0 to 255 may be set.

 The manufacturer defined default value is ```0```.